Onielcares/-Webstack---Portfolio-Project/backend/README.md

 ## Introduction

-This API allows you manage a pool of products and categories for a EasyShop App.
+This API allows you manage a pool of products, categories, and stores for a EasyShop App.

 <br/>
 <br/>